 - Relaxed Country Living

-If you’ve been looking for a town with charm, you’ll find exactly that in Dripping Springs.
-While Dripping Springs continues to thrive and grow, it works to maintain its small-town vibe.
-Every day, you’ll discover something new in town’s beauty.
+If you’ve been looking for a town with charm, you’ll exactly that in Dripping Springs.
+While the town continues to thrive and grow, it works to maintain its small-town vibe.
+Every day, you’ll discover something new in nature.
 The nice thing is that you have big city resources only a short drive away.
 It’s the best of both worlds.

 - Amazing Parks